 - Deployment from environment to environment can be triggered via a manual approval process or automatically based upon the prior step’s outcome.
 Either way, the deployment is also done by a script that has been peer-reviewed.
 At no time does a person manually move any artifacts or manually deploy code or configuration.

 All of the steps along the pipeline leave a comprehensive audit trail of who did what along with the outcome.
 This is far more reliable, secure, and audible than any manual process done by a system administrator involving moving and installing things by hand.
 At the end of the pipeline, the code is in production.

 The scenario presented here is just one of many separation of duties examples showing how integrity, security, and quality can be maintained in a value delivery pipeline.
 No matter what the technology stack, the same rules apply:

 - Nothing is done manually with the exception of approvals (and even they are automated from a workflow perspective).
 Scripts and configuration are responsible for all parts of the process.
 An "approval" is a manual step that also invokes a script.

 - All scripts and configuration are peer-reviewed and go through a testing process before they are used.
 If there are manual testing steps, they are done by someone other than the person who wrote the code.

 So, how can a developer deploy their own code to production?
 The answer is that they don't.
 A script does, and the script's integrity has been reviewed by an independent person or group of people.

 Getting the OK to work this way can be a challenge if it goes against established beliefs and practices.
 Often, controls become dogmatically enforced as their historic implementation and not their intent.
 But to become a high-performing organization rapidly delivering value, it is essential to move to a new way of working.

 Want to see more of DevOps at work?
-Find out how Eliassen Group can help you with DevOps, and check out our blog post, "What I Learned from Disabling Thousands of Production Desktops in a Retail Call Center"!
+Find out how Eliassen Group can help you with DevOps practices, and check out our blog post, "What I Learned from Disabling Thousands of Production Desktops in a Retail Call Center"!